Sudan’s Khartoum targeted by RSF drones for third day after airport reopens

 - list 3 of 3Conflict sends 300,000 people fleeing from South Sudan in 2025: UN

-Witnesses told the news agency AFP that they heard two drones over Khartoum at around 4am (02:00 GMT), before explosions went off.
+Witnesses told the AFP news agency that they heard two drones over Khartoum at about 4am (02:00 GMT), before explosions went off.

 The airport has come under repeated drone attacks blamed on the RSF since Tuesday.
-Al Jazeera’s Hiba Morgan said “both sides seem to be stepping up the use of drones, with the RSF using them here in the capital Khartoum to target facilities such as the airport.”
+Al Jazeera’s Hiba Morgan said “both sides seem to be stepping up the use of drones, with the RSF using them here in the capital, Khartoum, to target facilities such as the airport”.

 Last week, drones targeted two army bases in northwest Khartoum, although a military official said most of the aircraft were intercepted.